Jeznar/GitRepo/Documentation/Work_Log.md

 23.05.02 Fix to **Life Drain** for Snow Maiden, Spector and Wraith.
 All of them used a depreciated DAE setting.
 Now they have an onUse Macro.

-23/05.02 Updated **Shield Bash** to use am ItemMacro to mark target prone.
+23.05.02 Updated **Shield Bash** to use am ItemMacro to mark target prone.

+23.07.11 Wrote new **Wall of Fire** that manages/edits a temp item, modifies concentration to clean up and have a more useful CE_DESC.

 [Link back to my Documentation Listing](README.md)